Random-user420/kabuApp/README.md

 ---
 **Note:**
-Check your codestyle with the Checkstyle Plugin and the checkstyle.xml included in the Project before making a Pull request.
-I use this to keep the code style consistant.
+Check your codestyle with the Checkstyle Plugin and the checkstyle.xml included in the project before making a pull request.
+I use this to keep the code style consistent.

-# Privicy Policy / Datenschutzerklärung
+# Privacy Policy / Datenschutzerklärung
 [here](https://github.com/Random-user420/kabuApp/blob/03a3f4968481bb9b7f2bf1d6e39d4fefae375c66/PRIVACY.md)

 # Warranty